LLNL/axom/src/axom/mint/docs/sphinx/sections/synopsis.rst

   commonly employed *shape functions* and *quadratures*.

 * A Mesh-Aware :ref:`sections/execution_model`, based on the `RAJA`_ programming
-  model abstraction layer, enabling the implementation of computational kernels that are born parallel and portable to emerging architectures.
+  model abstraction layer that supports on-node parallelism for mesh-traversals, enabling the implementation of computational kernels that are born parallel and portable across different processor architectures.

 **Requirements**

 Mint is designed to be *light-weight* and *self-contained*.
 The only requirement for using Mint is a C++11 compliant compiler.
-However, to realize the full spectrum of capabilities provided, the following third-party libraries are supported:
+However, to realize the full spectrum of capabilities, support for the following third-party libraries is provided:

 * `RAJA`_, used for the parallel execution and portability layer.